oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

 program on corresponding nodes.
 Thus nothing is done by OAR when a job is starting (no prologue, no epilogue on the server nor on the nodes).

-This is usefull with an other launching system that will declare its time slot in OAR.
+This is useful with an other launching system that will declare its time slot in OAR.
 So yo can have two different batch scheduler.

 When you submit a job you have to use "-t cosystem" option of oarsub_ to